-Springfield Electric and TVA were founded on a mission to serve — through reliable and affordable energy, a safe and protected environment and thriving economic development.
+Springfield Electric Department (SED) and TVA were founded on a mission to serve — through reliable and affordable energy, a safe and protected environment and thriving economic development.

 Nestled along the Cumberland River, among the rolling hills of the northern border of Middle Tennessee, Springfield is an agricultural community located in Robertson County.
-The area is continuing to grow due to its proximity to Nashville, along with an increase in local manufacturing.
+The population is continuing to grow due to its proximity to booming Nashville and the increase in local manufacturing.

-Jessica Thoms, Energy Service Advisor for Springfield Electric (SED) says SED partners with TVA on a variety of programs and initiatives to support both residents and businesses in the Springfield community.
+Jessica Thoms, energy service advisor for SED says they partner with TVA on a variety of programs and initiatives to support both residents and businesses in the Springfield community.

 In December 2020, Electrolux Home Products announced a $300 million expansion to their Springfield cooking appliances facility, which produces wall ovens and freestanding gas and electric ranges.
-The expansion plans include a new plant, a 60-foot-wide underground tunnel, and a new warehouse.
-The new plant will also include an R&D facility to produce new innovations in cooking.
+The plans include constructing a new plant that included an R&D facility to produce new innovations in cooking, a 60-foot-wide underground tunnel and a warehouse.

 To help all customers save money on their power bills, SED recently began partnering with TVA’s Home Uplift program, which provides energy upgrades to qualifying customers.
-Thoms says the team at SED was thrilled to help their first Home Uplift participant, Emma Hyde, whose 60-year-old home desperately needed new windows and attic insulation.
-Thanks to the Home Uplift program, new windows were installed and the insulation was replaced.
+Thoms said the team at SED was thrilled to help their first Home Uplift participant, Emma Hyde, whose 60-year-old house desperately needed new windows and attic insulation.
+They installed new windows and replaced insulation.

-Energy upgrades through the Home Uplift program help senior residents like Mrs. Hyde to remain safely and comfortably in their homes and neighborhoods.
+These energy upgrades help senior residents like Mrs. Hyde to remain safely and comfortably in their homes and neighborhoods.
 Thoms sums up SED’s commitment to their customers, “Making all our customers feel like they matter is important to us.”

 Our energy has fueled progress in our region since 1933.
 See the ways it's helping shape our future.